February 7, 2022

-If left unchecked, this situation will lead to you selling out of goods and have to turn away business.
-Before that happens, small-batch shipments could bolster restocking efforts.
-The strategy is simple: Ship smaller amounts of goods via priority ocean services to help preserve business continuity.
+If left unchecked, this situation will lead to you selling out of goods and having to turn away business, that’s what.
+Before that happens, consider small-batch shipments as a way to bolster your restocking efforts.
+The strategy is simple: Ship smaller amounts of goods via priority ocean or airfreight services to help preserve business continuity.
 Let’s break it down.

 Low inventory can quickly become an urgent situation.
-In these cases, Flexport’s new LCLPriority service may be able to rescue your company from dwindling down to nothing.
+In these cases, Flexport’s LCL may be able to rescue your company from dwindling down to nothing.

 It’s not going to solve the capacity crisis, but it could be a quick fix just when you need it.

-Most LCLPriority shipments cap at approximately 15 CBM.
+Most LCL shipments cap at approximately 15 CBM.
 That’s up to a dozen or more refrigerators or around 100 mattresses, thousands of t-shirts, or tens of thousands of yoga mats.

 There’s no minimum volume, either.
-LCLPriority is designed to be just the right amount of capacity to carry companies out of the danger zone when inventory is low.
+LCL is designed to be just the right amount of capacity to carry companies out of the danger zone when inventory is low.

 Flexport expects this space—like all space these days—to get snapped up quickly, so if your business can benefit, take action to book.

-That would also require a perfectly stable supply chain, and—spoiler!—it’s not a perfect world.
+That would require a perfectly stable supply chain, and—spoiler!—it’s not a perfect world.
 It's possible to lose in either direction.
 Too much inventory?
 Your capital is tied up.
 Too little?
 You miss out on sales.
 This is pushing us into more of a “just-in-case” model, where retailers are finding they need to have some backstock on hand to help mitigate the ongoing delays.

 If you can find a way to circumvent the delays, even if it’s one small shipment at a time by exploring your LCL or airfreight options, it could make the difference between business continuity or collapse.